 Counting the coppers and enjoying time abroad are two things that every person would prefer to keep separate.
 So when it comes to going away, it’s always handy to know just how many day-to-day items you can get for your money.

-That’s why International Currency Exchange have done some research and found out exactly how much beer, milk, bottled water, cigarettes and sun cream you can buy for £10, throughout the world.
+That’s why International Currency Exchange has done some research and found out exactly how much beer, milk, bottled water, cigarettes and sun cream you can buy for £10, throughout the world.

 |Country||Local Currency Equivalent||Beers*||Milk*||Bottled water||Cigarettes*||Sun Cream||Big Macs|